Skip to main content

 Yes, hair will usually regrow once the upstream driver is corrected and shedding stops.
 New growth shows up as short, fine baby hairs at the part line within 3 to 6 months.
 Genetic pattern hair loss is more stubborn and often needs Minoxidil or anti-androgens to push regrowth.

-Perimenopause (the years leading up to menopause) drops estrogen and progesterone, which shifts the androgen balance and often thins hair at the temples and part.
+Perimenopause (the years leading up to menopause) drops estrogen and progesterone, which changes the androgen balance and often thins hair at the temples and part.
 We test full hormones and consider bio-identical progesterone or topical minoxidil based on the picture.

 Frequent harsh styling can fracture the hair shaft and look like loss, but it does not usually shrink follicles.
 The real test is whether you see thinning at the scalp itself, not just frayed ends.
 We address both, but we do not blame your stylist when the real cause is metabolic.